mibradl/DevOps/README.md

 # Technologies Used:

-  Cloud Provider - Digital Ocean was used as the easiest path for the MacOS.
+  Cloud Provider - Digital Ocean was used as the easiest path for the MacOS, as it doesn't require resources.